temporalio/documentation/docs/application-development/testing.md

 assert.equal(result, 42);
 ```

-If the `functionToTest` starts a Child Workflow, that Workflow must be exported from the same file (so that the Worker knows about it):
+If `functionToTest` starts a Child Workflow, that Workflow must be exported from the same file (so that the Worker knows about it):

 ```ts
 import {sleep} from "@temporalio/workflow";